 It Was All About the Benefits Baby…

-Had I not hit RBB, I can’t say for sure I would have been determined enough to seek the job opportunities that would allow me to live rent free.
+Had I not hit RBB, I can’t say for sure I would have been determined enough to seek the job opportunities with such robust benefits packages.
 In a way, I’m grateful for that painful period, because it led me to opportunities that have ironically given me a different kind of head start in life.

 So many things I would have never thought of because, well… it’s not what I went to school for.

 Through all that research, I finally caught my first major break…